liuyunxiong/rtmpsharp/readme.md

 ## Changes From v0.1

-`rtmpsharp` v0.2 is a significant upgrade from v0.1 - a large portion of the code base has been revised and rewritten.
+`rtmp-sharp` v0.2 is a significant upgrade from v0.1 - a large portion of the code base has been revised and rewritten.

 With v0.2, we've consistently seen large and significant (> 100x) improvements in throughput, as well as improvements in message latency, GC pressure, and memory consumption.
-These benefits are especially visible if you are using `rtmpsharp` at scale, whether it is in serializing millions of large object graphs, or for tiny objects streamed in a gigantic firehose.
+These benefits are especially visible if you are using `rtmp-sharp` at scale, whether it is in serializing millions of large object graphs, or for tiny objects streamed in a gigantic firehose.

 v0.2 also improves how it handles disconnections, is a little more intelligent in serializing objects, and in speaking the RTMP protocol.
 Overall, this means slightly reduced sizes for serialized payloads, slightly reduced network usage,